Moetezafif-git/CCSK_Prep/quizzes.md

    **🔍 Explanation:** On-demand self-service allows users to independently provision cloud resources as needed without requiring human interaction, a key characteristic that differentiates cloud services from traditional computing models.

 ---
+### 3️⃣6️⃣ **REST APIs are the standard for web-based services because they run over HTTPS and work well across diverse environments.**
+   - **Answer:** B. True
+   - **Explanation:** REST (Representational State Transfer) APIs are commonly used in cloud environments because they provide a stateless, scalable, and flexible way to interact with web-based services.
+HTTPS ensures secure data transfer, making REST APIs suitable for use across various environments.

+---

+### 3️⃣7️⃣ **Which of the following statements are NOT requirements of governance and enterprise risk management in a cloud environment?**
+   - **Answer:** C. Negotiate long-term contracts with companies who use well-vetted software application to avoid the transient nature of the cloud environment.
+   - **Explanation:** While long-term contracts and vetted applications are beneficial, they are not core governance or risk management requirements in cloud environments.
+Governance focuses on risk management, operational resilience, and transparency.

+---

+### 3️⃣8️⃣ **What is defined as the process by which an opposing party may obtain private documents for use in litigation?**
+   - **Answer:** A. Discovery
+   - **Explanation:** Discovery is the process in legal proceedings where one party may request relevant documents from another party.
+In cloud computing, this process must comply with data residency, privacy, and other regulations.

+---

+### 3️⃣9️⃣ **What item below allows disparate directory services and independent security domains to be interconnected?**
+   - **Answer:** E. Federation
+   - **Explanation:** Federation enables interoperability across different directory services and security domains, allowing entities in distinct domains to authenticate and access resources across platforms securely.

+---

+### 4️⃣0️⃣ **Use elastic servers when possible and move workloads to new instances.**
+   - **Answer:** B. True
+   - **Explanation:** Elastic servers provide scalability, allowing cloud resources to adjust based on demand.
+Moving workloads to new instances can help manage performance, optimize costs, and maintain a secure environment by avoiding issues like resource exhaustion.

+---